AidanFarhi/Tip-Calculator/README.md

 # Tip-Calculator
-A very basic tip calculator web application usinf Flask, Python, HTML, and Bootstrap
+A very basic tip calculator web application using Flask, Python, HTML, and Bootstrap